Running Daemontools under Ubuntu 8.10

 exec /usr/bin/svscanboot

-Now tell the system to start the process.
+Now tell Upstart to start the process:

 sudo initctl start svscanboot